Author: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, February 2016.

 Bleaching makes the excessive hair less obvious.

 Hair removal creams containing eflornithine are available on prescription in some countries.

 Some women with hirsutism may be treated with antiandrogens with variable response.
-This option is not effective in hypertrichosis.
+This option is not useful in hypertrichosis.
 Drugs to consider include:

 It is not yet possible to prevent genetically predetermined excessive hair growth.
 Insulin resistance associated with obesity can be reduced by weight loss and dietary control.

 Prognosis depends on the cause.
 The most common types of excessive hair growth persist life-long.
-Hirsutism has a tendency to be more pronounced with age.
+Hirsutism tends to be more pronounced with age.

 © 2019 DermNet New Zealand Trust.

 DermNet NZ does not provide an online consultation service.
 If you have any concerns with your skin or its treatment, see a dermatologist for advice.